 I’ve had all these questions myself, especially when I do a book club where I read the entire book aloud.
 I would order 30 copies of the book, usually with Scholastic points or book fair dollars, and the students could read along while I read out loud.
 This format was somewhat popular with my students (it helped that I brought breakfast), but it was very Mrs. Collazo-centric.
 Mrs. Collazo chose the book.
 Mrs. Collazo brought breakfast.
 Mrs. Collazo read aloud.
 Mrs. Collazo led the discussions.
 All on me.
 If I needed to be absent, it was canceled.
 Because I was the only one reading, I got sick of hearing my own voice.
 When I tried turning the read-aloud over to students, they complain that I read “better” and that they just want me to read.
 Sigh.

-WHY I’VE ALSO STOPPED DOING ONE-BOOK CLUBS
+WHY I’VE STOPPED DOING ONE-BOOK CLUBS

 Many schools are doing the popular “One book, one school” reading clubs.
 I can’t speak to those because I’ve never done one.
 What I will say is that while I used to choose one book for our book club to read together, I no longer do that.

 Secondly, no matter what book I chose, there would be people in the club who just didn’t love it.
 Maybe it was too hard, or too easy.
 Maybe it wasn’t something they could relate to.
-Maybe I chose a book because of the large number of sixth graders who attend, but the three eighth graders stopped coming because the book was too young for them.
+Maybe I chose a book because of the large number of sixth graders who attend, and the three eighth graders stopped coming because the book was too young for them.

 The third issue with one-book clubs was the fact that some students just did not (or could not) attend regularly.
 They might be there for Chapter 1 and not return until Chapter 6.
 Having missed so much of the plot, these students may drop out of the club entirely.
 Assigning chapters to read at home didn’t work, either, and let’s not forget that students are doing this for fun, not as a homework assignment.